DirectoryTree/LdapRecord-Docs/laravel/v3/debugging.md

 ```

 If you simply see an **Invalid Credentials**, or **Can't contact LDAP server**
-error, refer to your log files inside of your applications `storage/logs`
+error, refer to your log files inside your applications `storage/logs`
 directory to investigate further.
 With `logging` enabled, all LDAP
 searches, binds, failures and exceptions will be reported there.